 - The add-on counts the total number of deleted histories.

 The disadvantages of History AutoDelete are outlined below.

 - History AutoDelete is not yet compatible with Firefox on Android.

 Export Tabs URLs (ETU) generates a list of all open tabs’ URLs and gives the option to copy to the clipboard or save the tabs as a file.
 The default format for ETU is to display titles alongside tab URLs.
 Other options/settings include custom format, filter tabs, list non-HTTP(s) URLs, limit to the current window and exclude pinned tabs.

-Export Tabs URLs has over 5,500 users who have given the add-on 4.7/5 stars via 69 reviews as of May 2022.
+Export Tabs URLs has over 5,500 users who have given the add-on 4.7/5 stars via 69 reviews at the time of writing.
 A few users claimed the add-on was incompatible with Android Firefox.
 Furthermore, this version is far too old to be depended upon, as no new version has been released since 2019.
 The first version of ETU was launched on July 1, 2019, and the most recent update, version 0.2.12, was released on Sept.
 9, 2021.
 The efficiency cannot be relied on with this inconsistency, as outdated software versions can be hazardous to users.